 How do I file a complaint and what should I include in my complaint?

-- Our office will not commence an investigation of your complaint unless there is a basis that it has sufficient merit to warrant an investigation.
-You should, therefore, include a clear statement of what you believe is the improper activity, why you believe the activity is improper, who was involved, and what evidence we may examine to validate your allegation.
+- Our office will not commence an investigation of your complaint unless we determine it has sufficient merit.
+You should, therefore, include a clear statement of what you believe is the improper activity, why you believe it is improper, who was involved, and what evidence we may examine to validate your allegation.

-- A clear and concise statement of what you are alleging to be improper activity and why you believe it is improper.
+- A clear and concise statement of the alleged improper activity and why you believe it is improper.

-- The name and title of the person/persons against whom you are making the complaint.
+- The name and title of the subjects of the complaint.

-- The agency, division, and location where the action(s) occurred.
+- The agency, division, and location the action(s) occurred.

 - When the action(s) occurred.

-- The specific state or federal law or state regulation that has been violated.
+- The specific violation of state or federal law or state regulation.

-- The names and contact information for any witnesses who can confirm the truth of what you are saying.
+- The names and contact information of any witnesses who can confirm your allegation.

-- Copies of any documents that will support what you are saying.
+- Copies of any documents that support your allegation.
 Please do not submit original documents, as they cannot be returned.

 - Supplying detailed information contributes to a thorough and efficient investigation.
-Such information should normally address questions of who, when, where, what, how, and how much.
+You should address questions of who, when, where, what, how, and how much.